korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task2-run-blog-in-containers.md

 ### 2. Build docker image

 * **Build wordpress image 1**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.8.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.8.0/thank-after-post.zip).
-Then build docker image with non-`latest` tag.
+Then build docker image with unique tag.
 * **Build wordpress image 2**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.9.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.9.0/thank-after-post.zip).
-Then build docker image  with non-`latest` tag.
+Then build docker image  with unique tag.

 ### 3. Upload images to public container regisry using GitHub actions